33 Profitable Businesses To Start With 50k in Kenya

 Therefore, you can choose a location with a vast population, like Estates and other small towns, even in rural areas.

-A capital of 50k is enough to start a gas refill store.
+A gas refill outlet is among the best businesses to start with 50k in Kenya.
 You can start with 6kg and 13kg gas cylinders.
 A 6kg gas cylinder can cost between Ksh.3000 and Ksh.
 4500, while a 13 kg gas can cost about 5k to 7k.

 You can get stock worth 30k and use the rest for rent and licenses.
 If you are capable, you can offer free delivery services within your town, attracting more clients to your business.
 With time, you can upgrade your business.